 This method will allow to deep clean at your leisure.
 Whether you decide to clean one window or one room at a time your blinds will be clean as new when you are finished.
 No matter the kind you have - aluminum, fabric, wood or vertical Powerizer Complete.

-Bathtub Option: Fill the tub with warm to hot water, add one scoop of Powerizer detergent, and place them in the solution.
+Bathtub Option: Fill the tub with warm to hot water, add 2 pods or one scoop of Powerizer detergent, and place them in the solution.
 Allow them to soak for 5 minutes or so.

 Shower Option: Turn your shower head to the highest pressure.
 Available unless you have a shower sprayer and saturate them with warm to hot water.
-Use a bucket to make a solution—one (1) scoop of Powerizer to one (1) gallon of water.
+Use a bucket to make a solution - two (2) pods or one (1) scoop of Powerizer to one (1) gallon of water.
 Allow them to soak for 5 minutes or so.

 Tip: Longer Blinds: Stand them vertically in the tub or shower.